kristoferlund/blog/src/content/blog/260505-agentic-org-transition.md

 A Help Center article is no longer only a public support page.
 It is also an artefact in the organisation's world model.
 A RAG document is no longer only retrieval material for one assistant.
 It is part of the shared context layer.
 An MCP server is not just an integration point.
 It is a way for other agents to query the organisation's current understanding of the product.

-This is what the transition to an agentic organisation actually looks like.
+This is what the shift to the agentic organisation actually looks like.

 Not one giant AI transformation project.
 Not a top-down declaration that the company is now agentic.
 A set of practical loops where artefacts become shared intelligence, and shared intelligence feeds the next agent.